hakkudeus/Air-Alert/Readme.md

 ⁵ Most modern motherboards include it by default, however on pre-AT machines or MS-DOS 3.10 (etc) it will require a setup solution to change date/time, if you have the chip.
 More info in the next chapter below.

-⁶ An installer will attempt to add own if none found and insert a SET value to autoexec.bat, in case you never/don't use mTCP stack.
+⁶ It is preferable to use mTCP stack as a networking tool here, due to hard-coded dependency of one of it's HTTP request apps.
+If mTCP was not found, an installer will attempt to add own and insert a SET value to autoexec.bat, in case you never/don't used the tool.
 # Notes on MS-DOS
 ## mTCP dependency
-Due to my temporary inability to write own network connectivity (or to borrow it from somewhere else) built into my app, I have used one of mTCP apps to perform HTTP requests and a DHCP tool with the same origin.
-Thus it requires mTCP config to be specified in your autoexec.bat file and NIC interrupt code written into the first one.
+This project is currently tied to one of mTCP networking app's, namely HTGET, which performs HTTP requests.
+The reason why is mTCP stack required or its parts is due to needing of their config file, which specifies system interrupts and other values for your network card.
+Currently, I plan to modify the HTGET to be hardcoded onto a copy of mTCP config located at the app directory so it won't conflict with a real mTCP stack (except TSRs possibly) and won't confuse a user with an odd "mTCP" folder and an autoexec.bat string that he never installed.

-I have written a quick guide on how to properly do it, it's in Release package's readme and here is the part with explanations:
+As of now, I have written a quick guide on how to properly install mTCP (config), it's in Release package's readme and here is the part with explanations:

 >This program relies on the HTGET executable that is a part of mTCP stack.